-The 2011 ECF Princess Margriet Award was presented to visual artists Šejla Kamerić and Kutluğ Ataman.
+The 2011 ECF Princess Margriet Award for Culture was presented to visual artists Šejla Kamerić and Kutluğ Ataman.
 The Jury’s choice sent out a strong signal that the diverse social landscape of Europe is vividly depicted by the artistic imagination.
 The awards ceremony took place on 8 February 2011 in Brussels.

 The work of Šejla Kamerić, who was born in Sarajevo, is both intimate and socially engaged.